Live Course

 Cancellation/Refund Policy

-All cancellation requests must be sent to the ASPEN national office by email or fax (301-587-2365) on or before January 13, 2025.
+All cancellation requests must be sent to the ASPEN national office by email or fax (301-587-2365) on or before July 21, 2025.
 Telephone cancellations will not be accepted.
 Refunds will be issued less a $50.00 administrative fee.
-No refunds or credits will be issued for cancellations received via email or fax after January 13, 2025.
-Substitutions will be accepted until the day before the start of the program (January 15, 2025).
+No refunds or credits will be issued for cancellations received via email or fax after July 21, 2025.
+Substitutions will be accepted until July 21, 2025 and will include a $50 administrative fee.

 System Requirements